tnehezd/mesalab/docs/rsp_workflow.rst

 --------------

 .. note::
-    The `mesalab` GYRE Workflow relies on a correct installation and configuration of **both** the external GYRE software and the MESA SDK. **It is ESSENTIAL to install these separately** before attempting to run this workflow.
-This version of `mesalab` is configured to run with GYRE version **7.0**.
+    The `mesalab` RSP Workflow relies on a correct installation and configuration **both** of MESA SDK and MESA. **It is ESSENTIAL to install these separately** before attempting to run this workflow.
+This version of `mesalab` is **tested on MESA version 23.05.1**.

 **MESA SDK Installation**

-GYRE Workflow of `mesalab` relies on the `MESA SDK` to provide the necessary compilers (like `gfortran`), libraries, and utilities that MESA uses to generate stellar profiles.
+RSP Workflow of `mesalab` relies on the `MESA SDK` to provide the necessary compilers (like `gfortran`), libraries, and utilities that MESA uses to generate stellar profiles.
 It also ensures compatibility for reading MESA output files.
 Therefore, a working installation of the MESA SDK is necessary.

 You can find detailed installation instructions on the `official MESA SDK website <http://user.astro.wisc.edu/~townsend/static.php?ref=mesasdk>`_.